0161 338 5821

 In phonics, we will be practising listening to and distinguishing between environmental and instrumental sounds and listening for rhyming words in phrases and stories.
 We will be listening for the initial sounds in our names and other words and try forming in writing those we can hear.

 Just a reminder.
-Our P.E. slot for Peacocks group is Monday
+Our P.E. slot is Friday

 Please make sure your child has their PE kit in school for their day.
 Many thanks.